The purpose of otoplastics

 Nowadays, hearing aids are not just small and lightweight, but they are also highly sophisticated.
 In order to get the best performance out of your hearing aids, we recommend an otoplastic (or earmold).
 The use of an otoplastic is dependent on your hearing aid model and the severity of your hearing loss.

 Otoplastics form a direct link between the hearing aid and your ear.
 The earmolds on behind-the-ear (BTE) devices are attached to the sound tube.
 Earmolds on in-the-ear (ITE) hearing aids are connected to the device’s housing and inserted directly into the ear.
 Otoplastics protect your hearing aids and sit securely within the auricle.
 Moreover, they can facilitate the amplification effect through the hearing aids in the case of severe hearing loss.
+In the following sections, we have summarized important information surrounding the topic of otoplastics.
+Our hearing aid experts can answer any questions you might have over the phone – this service is free and non-binding.
+We will listen closely to you and learn more about your specific hearing situation.
+Based on the information you share with us, we will recommend a course of action that will help treat your hearing loss.
+If we determine that you might be a candidate for hearing aids, we will schedule an appointment with an audiologist near you.

 Hearing loss is as unique as a fingerprint.
 Similarly, every individual’s inner ear and ear canal are different.
 In order for the otoplastic to fit securely in the ear, a hearing care professional has to create a mold based on an impression of the inner ear.